 Evolving from an isolated desert emirate to one of the world’s leading global cities in less than a generation, Dubai has rapidly become a must-see destination.
 Here you’ll find traditional souks rubbing shoulders with the world’s tallest building, man-made islands that host some of the most impressive hotels anywhere on earth, guaranteed sunshine and wholesome family fun.
 Unsure what to see in Dubai?
-Check out our 10 best places to visit in Dubai below.
+Check out our 10 best places to visit in Dubai while on your UAE trip.

 No Dubai sightseeing trip is complete without a visit to the building that has come to symbolize the city more than any other.
 The world’s tallest freestanding structure, rising to an almost unbelievable height of 829.8m, the Burj Khalifa is not to be missed.
 A visit to the ‘at the top’ observation deck on the 124th floor offers panoramic views that are simply breathtaking and includes a multimedia experience that details some of the difficulties overcome during the mammoth building project.
 Also, make sure you don’t miss the beautiful gardens that surround the tower at ground level.